LeoJW/ContinuousMIEstimation/README.txt

 Instead of saving arrays to text files, then calling MIxnyn.C to that text file, now directly passes array of X and Y data to a modified version called MIxnyn_directpass.C

+Make sure to compile C code on your machine before use!
+Call in MATLAB command window:
+    "mex -R2018a MIxnyn_directpass.C"
-This version uses the interleaved complex API function mxGetDoubles(), so to compile use flag -R2018a, example:  "mex -R2018a MIxnyn_directpass.C"
+This version uses the interleaved complex API function mxGetDoubles(), so to compile the flag -R2018a is required.

+Running otherwise should be pretty straightforward.
+To call estimator, simply add this directory to your MATLAB path and use the function MIxnyn_matlab()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ======BASIC DESCRIPTION:=====